The greatest mascot in sports is a twerking elephant in Brooklyn

 The elephant’s show-stopping moves are nothing but high-energy, featuring splits and headstands, hip-shakes and other hip-hop moves that represent the genre New York City is best known for.

-And with game five on Sunday at home, Ellie’s infectious energy will keep fans rooting for New York until the last second — and perhaps to their first ever title.
+And with the Liberty finally WNBA champions, Ellie’s infectious energy is sure to keep fans rooting for New York all year long until the next (hopefully victorious) women’s basketball season.

 Join our commenting forum